jonseymour/12coins/README.md

 If the A and B weighings are unbalanced and the C weighing is balanced, then the cause must be a coin that is common to A and B and not shared by C, namely 0 or 6.
 If the A and B weighings have the same bias, then the counterfeit coin must be 0, otherwise it is 6.

 If the A, B and C weighings are unbalanced, then the cause must be a coin that is common to A, B and C - namely 1,5 or 7.
-If the A, B and C weighings have the same bias, then the counterfeit is 5.
-If B and C have the same bias, then the counterfeit is 1.
-If A and B have the same bias, then the counterfeit is 7.
+If the A and C weighings have the same bias, then the counterfeit is 5.
+If B and C have the same bias, then the counterfeit is 7.
+If A and B have the same bias, then the counterfeit is 1.

 Symmetry arguments allow derivation of other the possible solutions - 2, 4, 8, 9, 10, 11.